 This seems to be the answer to the question on Rashi.
-Hashem wanted the Mishkan, Tabernacle and its vessels to be constructed by man.
-However, it was impossible for man to make them.
-Even the greatest of men couldn't comprehend how to make a menorah.
-So his effort was to do all that he could and then rely on Hashem for the rest.
+HASHEM wanted the menorah to be constructed by man.
+However, even the greatest of men couldn't comprehend how to make it.
+So his hishtadlus was to do all that he could and then rely on HASHEM for the rest.
 Moshe would put the gold into the fire, and the menorah would form on its own.
-Moshe used the system that Hashem created to bring forth the menorah.
+Moshe used the system that HASHEM created to bring forth the menorah.

 However, for the creation of the menorah to be credited to man, Moshe had to at least have a vision of what it was that he was creating.
 Once he had that concept in mind, throwing the clump of gold into the fire was considered as if he made the menorah himself.
-It was then considered as if he used Hashem's system to bring about this result.
+It was then considered as if he used HASHEM's system to bring about this result.
 If Moshe didn't have a clear vision of what it was that he was creating, then in no sense could it be considered something he made - it would have been the fire that made it.
-Once he knew what it was that he was setting out to make, he then harnessed a force that Hashem created to bring about that result.
+Once he knew what it was that he was setting out to make, he then harnessed a force that HASHEM created to bring about that result.
 In this case, the force was the fire bringing about the menorah.